 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

-Required Qualifications: BS in CS, MIS, CE or related field with at least 5 (five) years' experience in Linux/Unix computer system administration or at least 10 (ten) years of relevant work experience.
+Required Qualifications: BS in CS, MIS, CE or related field with at least 5 (five) years' experience in Linux/Unix computer system administration or at least 7 (seven) years of relevant work experience.
 Experience with computer hardware setup and configuration.
 Ability to troubleshoot problems in computer networks, computer hardware, and computer operating system configuration and operation.
 Ability and desire to work well with a wide variety of end-users with differing needs and experience.
 Strong organizational skills, ability to work in a team and independently as well as multi-task effectively.
+Current DoD 8570 certification or ability to obtain certification within 3 months of offer.
+Active Secret or Top Secret or ability to obtain Secret clearance and Security CE Certification.

 Special Working Conditions: Must be able to perform moderate lifting to move computer and network equipment.
 Some work outside normal working hours and on weekends must be performed for operations and maintenance.

-Security: Must be able to obtain a DoD Secret clearance.
-Applicant selected will be subject to a government security clearance investigation and must meet the requirements for access to classified information.
+Security: Applicant selected will be subject to a government security clearance investigation and must meet the requirements for access to classified information.
 Eligibility requirements include U.S. citizenship.

 Benefits: APL offers a comprehensive benefits package including a liberal vacation plan, a matching retirement program, significant educational assistance, a scholarship tuition program for staff with dependents, and competitive salaries commensurate with skills and experience.
 For more information about our organization, please visit our web site at www.jhuapl.edu.